Nobody else can do it but me

 The challenge is especially common in businesses with 5–12 employees.
 The structure is flat, resources are tight and the owner can still have visibility across every area if they choose to.
 But that visibility can easily become control and control can become a bottleneck.

-▶️ Build a plan to get there.
-Think restructuring, delegating or investing in team development.
+• Design a delegation roadmap: build a plan to get there.
+Think restructuring, delegating or investing in team development

 It sounds simple—but change is hard.
 Many small businesses struggle to implement these shifts because they require trust and a willingness to let go.